 We also represent children on the special Baby Court docket, which has grown with the cooperation of the Chief Referee in Juvenile Court and DHHS Administration.
 In Baby Court, each case has an assigned Infant Mental Health therapist who works with the parents, child, other family members, and foster parents.

-We are responsible for the Absent Without Legal Permission (AWOLP) docket and all adoptions and guardianships processed through the court.
+We are responsible for the Absent Without Legal Permission (AWOLP) docket.

-In November 2015, we were given the responsibility for the Drug Court docket.
+MCLC attorneys also represent clients in the Drug Court program.
 This special docket involves three courtrooms and convenes on Monday evenings.
-One of our attorneys, Eliot Zipser, spearheads this assignment and has considerable experience as he worked in the same capacity in Oakland County for eight years.
 The STAND (Supervised Treatment for Alcohol and Narcotic Dependency) Program's mission is to "provide an integrated system of treatment for juveniles and their families within a drug court setting" and "to eliminate the juvenile's substance abuse and delinquent behavior by utilizing jurisprudence and case management."

-MCLC is a participant in the Mental Health docket and named Berlinda Good, who is both an attorney and a nurse, to represent us on the court’s Psychotropic Medication Protocol Committee.
-Additionally, the members of the EAU assist in school matters relating to the participants in the Mental Health docket in front of Judge Edward Joseph.
+MCLC is a participant in the Mental Health docket.
+Additionally, the EAU assists in school matters relating to the participants in the Mental Health docket in front of Judge Edward Joseph.

 MCLC also has gained considerable experience serving as the Guardian Ad Litem (GAL) in family court matters having represented children in over 180 custody and parenting time disputes.
 In this capacity, the Center advocates for the best interest of the children.
 In each case, the assigned attorney conducts a complete investigation into the issues involves and prepares and submits a report to the court with findings and recommendations and participates in all court hearings.